yudhisteer/Vision-Transformer-Based-Multi-Class-Classification-for-Simulated-6DoF-Robot/README.md

 ## Problem Statement

+We want to deploy a 6-DOF robotic arm in an industry that will be able to pick up objects with a certain grip and place the object in their designated box.
+Deploying a 6-DOF robotic arm in an industry requires a lot of **planning** and faces multiple challenges.
+For example, we may want to plan the **trajectory** of the movement of the robot beforehand to ensure we have the **space** required for the machine but also to ensure the **safety** of the **machine** and the **people** around it.

+For our problem statement, we may want the robot to recognize the object first.
+To do that, we will need to collect **images** of the objects.
+Firstly, if we want the robot to recognize objects, we need to gather images.
+How many images do we need, and who's responsible for taking them?
+Can we rely on internet images, or do we risk them not truly representing our objects?

+Furthermore, optimizing the robot's efficiency might involve **redesigning** the **workspace**.
+Is it necessary to physically place the robot in the real setting to test for maximum efficiency?
+And if so, do we have to halt other machines' work to make room for the robot?

+So how can we test our project in a **simulated** **setting** that can efficiently help us plan the **end-to-end tasks** the robot will need to perform?
+We will want to test our object classification in this simulation as well so that the images truly represent the real-world settings in which the robot operates.

 ## Dataset
 - A synthetic dataset was created using the ```Unity Perception``` package.
-The dataset of ```150``` images for each class - Box, Plate, and Vase - can be found on [Kaggle](https://www.kaggle.com/datasets/yudhisteerchintaram/synthetic-image-dataset-box-plate-and-vase/data).
+The dataset of ```150``` images for each class - **Box**, **Plate**, and **Vase** - can be found on [Kaggle](https://www.kaggle.com/datasets/yudhisteerchintaram/synthetic-image-dataset-box-plate-and-vase/data).

 ## Abstract